Serving Atlantic Highlands and the Surrounding Areas

 • Optimizing your home’s humidity level

 But all of this chatter about ventilation leads to an important question: Which system is right for you?
-Even though both systems bring fresh air into your home in an energy-efficient and cost-effective way and recover 80 percent of the heating and cooling energy of the exchanged air, only one will fit your home’s bill.
+Even though both balanced ventilation systems bring fresh air into your home in an energy-efficient and cost-effective way, and they recover 80 percent of the heating and cooling energy of the exchanged air, only one will fit your home’s bill.

 Which System Will Send Your Serenity Soaring Higher?

-Because of their similarity, it can be tricky to decide which system is right for you.
-So, before you take to the skies, glimpse at these key factors.
+When considering ventilation systems for your home, it can be challenging to determine which one is the right choice.
+So, before you take to the skies, let’s take a closer look at these key factors.

+• Airtightness: Consider the airtightness of your space.
 The tighter the space, the more humidity it retains.
-For extremely airtight spaces, an HRV is the best choice.
+For extremely airtight spaces, an HRV may be the best choice.

 Our Ventilation Systems